Who We Are

 We had a lot of help building our track and the facilities.
 Lots of trees to be removed, spectator stands to build, a catch fence to put up and safety barriers to put in place.
 Special thanks to our pioneering customers who gave a lot to KAM in the beginning: Mike Melton, Phil Cox, Phillip & Garron Brimmer, Mark Sorenson, Wesley Forman, and several who I know I’m forgetting but will add when they email me.

-This will be KAM Kartway’s 11 Points Season and runs from April to October.
+2017 will be KAM Kartway’s 12th Points Season which runs from April to October.